 Scratching: Healthy Exercise for Cats

 Observe a cat using a tall scratching post.
 He will stretch his spine and forelegs to the top of the post, hook his claws into the substrate, and pull strongly downward.
-This activity combines two kinds of exercise: range of motion and resistance, and builds strong, supple muscles and healthy joints and tendons.
-Joey, one of my cats, has a derivation of this exercise: he "works it on down," gradually scratching lower and lower on the post until is is crouched at the bottom.
-The same kind of "stretch, grab, and pull" exercise can be accomplished laterally too, with flat scratching mats.
-It is advisable to place several different scratching posts and pads around the home, for a variety in scratching exercises, to help your cat maintain his upper body health.
+This activity combines two kinds of exercise: a range of motion and resistance, and builds strong, supple muscles and healthy joints and tendons.

 Unsightly, Painful Mats

 A regular grooming program can help ensure against the development of hair mats, hairballs, and skin problems.
-You should include ear examination and cleaning, if necessary; claw trimming; examining and brushing your cat's teeth, and brushing or combing the cats coat.
-I suggest these intervals:
+You should include ear examination and cleaning, if necessary; claw trimming; examining and brushing your cat's teeth, and brushing or combing the cat's coat.
+Try these intervals: